 If you genuinely love something and enjoy doing it for long hours, think about making it a career.

-Focus your energies on understanding the work environment and practice the art daily for at least 4 hours.
+Focus on understanding the work environment and practice the art daily for at least 4 hours.

 Don’t stress too much about earning money from your work in the initial years of your apprenticeship but keep exploring the opportunities.

 Never let negative people belittle you.
-Their comments, both positive and negative, are only honest feedback.
+Their comments, both positive and negative, are honest feedback for you.
 Use it creatively to perform better.

-Self-revision and self-correction are essential skills you need to nurture in the beginning to avoid falling into the trap of egoism.
+Self-revision and self-correction are essential skills to nurture to avoid falling into egoism.

-Trust in your ability to master the art and be grateful for every insight you get from the Higher Intelligence.
+Trust in your ability to master the craft and be grateful for every insight you get from the Higher Intelligence.

 Your idea is expensive.
 Don’t let it become cheap by mixing the toxicity of other people.